 The need for a live555 tarball backup is also seen by other people.
 I know of the following sister projects that also provide an up to date tarball backup:

-The following project added the tarballs including the changelog text as git commits:
+The following project added the tarballs including the changelog text as git commits, but updates have stalled:

 This website is created and maintained by